-Final Play Doh tweet.
-“Ew.
-I didn’t know Playdoh could get moldy.”
+Twitter is instrumental for media relations.
+The tweet above saying, “Ew.
+I didn’t know Playdoh could get mold.” is a perfect example of why.
 This is a PR disaster waiting to happen.
 This would be a perfect time for Play Doh’s social media community manager to jump in and mitigate this risk before this tweet got out of control.
 When you are active on a platform, you have a greater ability to control and redirect the conversation.
 When you ignore a social media platform completely or ghost it for years on end and only reactivate when a crisis occurs, it is very hard to regain lost social media market share with a community you could have been building.
 This is why social media community management is so important.

 In-N-Out is another great example of a brand that is ineffectively using Twitter.
 They were recently all over the news for the “mysterious untouched burger” found lying in the street in Queens.
 In-N-Out is missing the boat on earned media coverage opportunities.
 Why is the brand not retweeting all of this free earned media coverage?
 As a Publicity strategist, I can’t understand why they wouldn’t be all over Twitter capitalizing on this and engaging in a social media dialogue.

 Is a dormant Twitter account worse than no Twitter account at all?